 “At worst, noise phobias can trigger frantic attempts to escape,” says Collins.
 “Panicked dogs may scratch and dig frantically at doors or even jump out of windows.”

-“It involves the presentation of the frightening sound at a gradually increasing intensity, always making sure to stay below the threshold of intensity that would cause a fear response,” Borns-Weil explains.
-“The presentation of the sound is paired with a high value reward such as food, play, or petting.”
+“It involves the presentation of the frightening sound at a gradually increasing intensity, always making sure to stay below the threshold of intensity that would cause a fear response,” Dr. Borns-Weil explains.
+“The presentation of the sound is paired with a high-value reward such as food, play or petting.”

 Desensitization and counterconditioning don't work well for certain noise phobias, such as thunderstorm phobia, since storms are multisensory.